U.S. trade chief defends Pacific trade deal auto rules

 The TPP rules mean that more than half of a vehicle could be sourced from outside the 12 countries participating in the trade pact and still be sold in the United States - the bloc's largest market - without tariffs.

-But they also offer two other ways to calculate local content.
-Including inputs such as administration, the threshold is 55 percent.

-The rules will give Japan’s auto industry, led by Toyota Motor (7203.T), a freer hand to source parts from Asia, including from plants in locations outside the TPP zone, than if the NAFTA standard applied.
+They will give Japan’s auto industry, led by Toyota Motor, a freer hand to source parts from Asia, including from plants in locations outside the TPP zone, such as China.

-U.S. officials have stressed the local content rules are irrelevant until tariffs are removed.
-The agreement gives U.S. automakers 25 years' protection against auto imports and 30 years for trucks.
+But U.S. officials have stressed the local content rules are irrelevant until tariffs are removed.
+The agreement gives U.S. automakers, led by General Motors and Ford, 25 years' protection against auto imports and 30 years for trucks.

 Some parts seen as sensitive for U.S. manufacturers, including turbo chargers, steering systems, lithium batteries and some ball bearings, will retain tariffs for 10 to 15 years.